Introduction

 Key Prevention Habits

-- Fix even small leaks under sinks, dishwashers, and fridge water lines immediately
+- Fix small leaks under sinks, dishwashers, and fridge lines quickly

 - Run the range hood while boiling, frying, or steaming